Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Problem Formulation

 \begin{myobj}[Algorithms for optimal sensor placement] Given an observation interval $[0,k]$, identify a sensor set $\mathcal{S}$ that solves either the \emph{minimal sensor placement problem:}

 or the \emph{cardinality-constrained sensor placement problem for mi- nimum estimation error:}

 \end{myobj}

-That is, with \ref{pr:min_set} we design an estimator that guarantees a specified error and uses a minimal number of sensors, and with \ref{pr:min} an estimator that uses at most $r$ sensors and minimizes $\log\det\left(\Sigma_{z_{k-1}}\right)$.
+\ref{pr:min_set} designs an estimator that guarantees a specified error and uses a minimal number of sensors, and \ref{pr:min} an estimator that uses at most $r$ sensors and minimizes $\log\det\left(\Sigma_{z_{k-1}}\right)$.
 The corresponding algorithms are provided in Section \ref{sec:alg}.